ImmaginaBiotechnology/Documents/Martian.md

 ENST00000067890 | 0.123
 ... | ...

 This table contains information about how much of the area covered at least 1 read for each transcript.
+(Minimum = 0, Maximum = 1)

 ### *"Sample"*_psitesByLength